 So, after sharing a few words with her, I went off cycling along the 1056 road, heading out towards the mountains and the border with the province of Lampang.
 The roads were quiet with the only agricultural vehicles on the road and a few lorries from the local quarries.

 Annie had suggested that I should attempt to be back by 11 o’clock as she wanted to take me to the Sukhothai Historical Park, in the afternoon.

 The scenery was idyllic and beautiful, typified by gentle, rolling hills and flat rice plains.
-I was just so glad to have got away from the concrete, polluted mega city of Bangkok.
+I was just so glad to have got away from the concrete, polluted mega-city of Bangkok.
 There was greenery here with trees and crops growing.
-Nature was here in abundance with swarms of dragon flies that hovered above and cicada insects that merrily rasped away at road side.
+Nature was here in abundance with swarms of dragonflies that hovered above and cicada insects that merrily rasped away at the roadside.
 No doubt there were snakes out there too, deadly ones at that.

 My plan was to cycle as far west as possible.
 Possibly venturing into the Lampang province if I could cycle that far.
 I had visions that I’d lose my way in and among the winding roads that weaved in between the numerous rice fields and rubber plantation along the way.